 After the revolution, civil war between the Bolshevik “Red” army and the anti-Bolshevik “White” Russian forces broke out in June.
 By July, the White army was advancing on Yekaterinburg.

-Local authorities were ordered to prevent a rescue of the Romanovs, and after a secret meeting of the Yekaterinburg Soviet, the imperial family was sentenced to death.
+Local authorities were ordered to prevent a rescue of the Romanovs by the White army, and after a secret meeting of the Yekaterinburg Soviet, the imperial family was sentenced to death.

 On the night of July 16, 1918, the family was ordered to dress and go down to the cellar of the Ipatiev House where they were lined up as if posing for a family photograph.
-There they were shot by firing squad and bayoneted to death by Bolshevik troops.
+Then, the entire Romanov family was executed by firing squad and bayoneted to death by Bolshevik troops.